 It’s not always true, but the more you pay, the more you usually get.
 For something like a combination coffee maker and espresso machine, there’s a range in price from a few bucks to more than a grand.
 Price is significant in figuring out which is the right model for you.
 If you want really good coffee and lots of options, prepare to spend more.
 If you’re just looking for something to make coffee for friends, you don’t need to spend as much.

-Start by figuring out what you need, and then consider what you really want, what you’d like, and what you can do without.
-Then, find the best model within your budget.
+Start by figuring out what you need, and then consider what you want, what you’d like, and what you can do without.
+Then, find the best combination coffee maker within your budget.

-Keurig’s K-Cafe got our Top Pick not because it’s the best coffee maker or best espresso maker, but because it’s versatile and good at everything.
+Keurig’s K-Cafe got our Top Pick because it’s versatile and good at both espresso and regular coffee.
 AICOOK’s Espresso and Coffee Machine 3 in 1 Combination was pretty good, too, and a little more affordable.
 We just thought it was harder to use and didn’t do as good a job frothing milk.
 Nespresso’s Vertuo is a great budget option, although it’s a little limited in what it can do.
-The Miele CM 6110 poses a simple question: do you want to take out a second mortgage on your home for really good coffee?
-If you buy the DELONGHI BCO330T, make sure you get the warranty, because it might stop working for no apparent reason.
-Despite the reputation KRUPS has for good stuff, the XP160050 just wasn’t up to snuff.

 Table of Contents